anhphuongnguyenquynh/python_data_exploring_ebay_car_sale/README.md

-# Exploring Ebay Car Sale
+# Exploring Ebay Car Sales
 Using Python for Data Analysis
 This is a guided project from Dataquest using Python for data analysis.
 This project mainly focuses on using Numpy and Pandas.
 Download dataset from: https://www.kaggle.com/orgesleka/used-cars-database/data